Augusto11CB/Design-Patterns/Design Pattern.md

 * Compose nested structures of projects
 * deal with the classes for these objects uniformly

-**Problem**
-Application needs to manipulate a hierarchical collection of "primitive" and "composite" objects.
-Processing of a primitive object is handled one way, and processing of a composite object is handled differently. **Having to query the "type" of each object before attempting to process it is not desirable**.

 The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 The composite pattern can be understood as a tree structure with nodes that contain leaves that are the minor component of the tree or other nodes.